Cortona Study Abroad Scholarships

 International Scholarship Fund

-About the Fund
+About the International Scholarship Fund

-There are three different scholarships in this funding program.
+Franklin College of Arts and Sciences offers several sources of funds.
 One application packet will allow you to be considered for all of these scholarships.
 Please note that these scholarships are only given once a year and are only available for students studying abroad during the Summer or Maymester.